 "As a Middle School, we often worry about bringing in new performers since we aren't sure how they will be able to relate to our adolescent audience.
 Terry and Oleg, however, demonstrated not only a mastery in musical collaboration, but also in their ability to connect with our fifth through eighth grade students.
 Utilizing musical genius with a folky coziness, they won over our crowd with individual and whole audience participation punctuated with humor and valuable lessons on how to work together.
 The Russian Duo is a must for schools wishing to broaden their students exposure to different cultures, the benefits of the arts, and teamwork!"

 As our world becomes more global, we believe it is vital to demonstrate the importance of international collaboration on a cultural level to our younger generation.
-Russian Duo is available for educational concerts, workshops and residencies.
-Terry is a Teaching Artist with the Ohio Arts Council and Young Audiences of Northeast Ohio.
+Russian Duo is available for educational concerts, workshops, and residencies.
+Terry is a Teaching Artist with the Ohio Arts Council and spent several decades on the roster of the Center for Arts-Inspired Learning.
 She is a licensed Dalcroze Eurhythmics teacher, has certification in Orff Schulwerk, and was trained by the Kennedy Center for the Arts "Artists as Educators" program.
 Oleg has toured in 45 of the United States and has taught workshops in conjunction with his concerts.
 All our programs are aligned with the Common Core Curriculum and state standards.

 "Cross-Cultural Collaboration" Performance

 Oleg and Terry create a residency in tandem with your class curriculum and interests, aligning to Language Arts, Social Studies, Math and Music standards.
 We teach Russian folk dances, beloved folk songs, tell Skazi (folk tales), discuss historical, cultural, and musical significance.
-We bring Russian percussion instruments to play - treshyotka, lozhky, buben, korobochka, jaleika and birch bark whistle.
-Songs, dances and stories can be included in a culminating performance with the Duo.
+We bring Russian percussion instruments to play - treshyotka, lozhky, buben, korobochka, jaleika.
+Songs, dances and stories can be included in a culminating theater piece and/or a performance with the Duo.

 Topics can include, but are not limited to: